robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 - **Conditional assignments**: In some scenarios, it may be necessary to assign different values to a variable based on conditions that occur during test|task execution.
 - **Initialization of variables**: In a FOR-loop (see [FOR-Loops](Chapter_5_Exploring_Advanced_Constructs.md#for-loops)), it may be necessary to collect information and add it to a list.
 This list can be initialized with the `VAR` statement as an empty list before the loop starts and then filled with values during the loop.

-By default, variables created with the `VAR` statement are **local** to the test|task, task, or keyword where they are defined.
+By default, variables created with the `VAR` statement have a **local scope** in the test|task, or keyword where they are defined.
 This means that they cannot be accessed outside that specific test|task or keyword, ensuring that variables do not interfere with other parts of the test|task suite.

 However, the `VAR` statement can also be used to create variables with a broader scope, such as suite-wide or global variables, when needed.